pharmaverse/aNCA/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

 ### Description
-Describe the issue, what happend?
+Describe the issue, what happened?

 ### To reproduce
 Steps to reproduce the issue (go to..., click on...) or minimal reproducible code example.

 ### Expected behaviour
-If applicable, what do you think should happend instead?
+If applicable, what do you think should happen instead?